ChrisRDavila/help-queue-react/README.md

-# Getting Started with Create React App
+# help-queue.React

+example of basic React prject, help queue for submitting issues on tickt to a queue for response

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).